Apparel Group: History

 In June 2024, Apparel Group launched the first branch of Allo Beirut, a Dubai-born Lebanese street food restaurant in the Al Olaya district, Riyadh.
 In September, the company entered into a franchise partnership with Carrefour to expand into India, and signed an agreement with Barbour to become its exclusive distribution partner in the UAE, Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar.
 In October, Apparel Group participated in a $10 million seed funding round for UAE-based proptech startup Prypco led by Shorooq Partners.

+In October 2025, AppCorp Holding, the parent company of Apparel Group, launched KORA Properties, a real estate development company, with its first development IL VENTO announced in Dubai Maritime City.

+In 2026, Kora Properties, entered into a joint venture with AVENEW Development to develop O1NE District, a mixed-use commercial district in Dubai Motor City adjacent to the Dubai Autodrome.

+In February 2026, Apparel Group announced an omnichannel partnership to bring Australian brand Cotton On Group to India.
+In the same month, Apparel Group's Steve Madden business launched a Ramadan campaign that included a charitable initiative donating adaptive footwear for children with disabilities across GCC countries.
+In the same month, Apparel Group served as the headline partner for the 2026 RLC Global Forum, held on 3–4 February 2026 in Riyadh, Saudi Arabia.

+As of February 2026, Apparel Group operated more than 800 stores in Saudi Arabia, with 150 new stores opened through 2025.

+In March 2026, Apparel Group's e-commerce platform, 6thStreet, entered into a partnership with the UAE's Esaad loyalty programme, allowing Esaad cardholders to receive benefits through the 6thStreet mobile application.
+In the same month, Apparel Group partnered with Dubai Holding for the "Gift It Forward" Ramadan initiative.

 Operations

-Apparel Group operates in 14 countries, mostly in the GCC region including UAE, Oman, Bahrain, Kuwait, Saudi Arabia, Malaysia, Thailand, Singapore, Indonesia, India, Pakistan, Egypt and South Africa.
+Apparel Group operates in 14 countries, mostly in the GCC region, including the UAE, Oman, Bahrain, Kuwait, Saudi Arabia, Malaysia, Thailand, Singapore, Indonesia, India, Pakistan, Egypt, and South Africa.
 The group has over 85 brands.